Photography Suzie Strong Photography Suzie Strong

 The lovely bride & groom

-Late April, I was very fortunate to have the opportunity to travel to Johannesburg, South Africa for my dear friends' traditional Zulu wedding.
+Late April in 2017, I was very fortunate to have the opportunity to travel to Johannesburg, South Africa for my dear friends' traditional Zulu wedding.

-Scroll through above for pictures from the wedding <3
+Scroll through above for pictures from the wedding.

-We spent the days before and after the wedding exploring Johannesberg and Soweto.
+We spent the days before and after the wedding exploring Johannesburg and Soweto.
 I stayed in Maboneng, a recently revived area that now draws young people and artists.
-The fashion in Joberg was off the hook!
+The fashion in Johannesburg was amazing!
 I saw a lot of very fashion forward threads mixed with vintage and dandy vibes alongside beautiful local fabrics.
 It definitely inspired me to start looking for more color in my very dark-colored wardrobe.
 And yes, I recognize the irony that I'm talking about all the color and these photos are all in black & white.
-Ha!

 Scroll through above for fashion pics from Maboneng <3